 The IDAS Consortium comprises Diehl BGT Defense, the prime contractor, and ThyssenKrupp Marine Systems.
 Diehl BGT Defense is responsible for the production of the missile and its fibre-optic system, while ThyssenKrupp Marine Systems will oversee the development of the launching container and the integration of the missile system into the submarine.

 In May 2013, ThyssenKrupp Marine Systems and Diehl Defence signed a cooperation agreement with Turkish firm Roketsan for the development and supply of an IDAS warhead and testing of control actuation system (CAS).
 Norwegian company Nammo has been selected to develop and produce a rocket motor for the IDAS.

 Germany offered an opportunity to Turkey for its participation in the IDAS missile system in February 2015.

 A prototype of the IDAS missile system performed its maiden flight from an underwater test facility in Northern Germany in 2006.
 It was successfully launched from the German Navy’s class 212A submarine in the Baltic Sea in 2008.

-First test launch of the Royal Norwegian Navy's Ula-class diesel electric submarines is expected to take place in 2015.
+The first test launch of the Royal Norwegian Navy’s Ula-class diesel-electric submarines is expected to take place in 2015.

 IDAS missile system design and features

-The IDAS missile system comprises three major components including a missile, a launching container, and combat system (CS) integration.
-The weapon has high single-shot kill probability and can be deployed under all climatic conditions.
+The IDAS missile system comprises three major components including a missile, a launching container and combat system (CS) integration.
+The weapon has a high single-shot kill probability and can be deployed under all climatic conditions.
 It offers a high degree of precision hit performance on determined impact points.